 What is a Type II Error?

-The type II error features an inverse relationship with the power of a statistical test.
-It means that the higher power of a statistical test leads to the lower probability of committing a type II error.
-Due to such reason, the rate of a type II error (i.e., the probability of a type II error) is measured by beta (β) while the statistical power is measured by 1- β.
+The type II error has an inverse relationship with the power of a statistical test.
+This means that the higher power of a statistical test, the lower the probability of committing a type II error.
+The rate of a type II error (i.e., the probability of a type II error) is measured by beta (β) while the statistical power is measured by 1- β.

 How to Avoid the Type II Error?